-Early detection of diabetes and pre-diabetes, as well as insights into cardiovascular health, provide better clinical outcomes and allow for positive lifestyle changes.
-LetsGetChecked Diabetes and Heart Test helps identify pre-diabetes or determine how well diabetes is being controlled following a diagnosis.
-People with diabetes or pre-diabetes are at greater risk of developing cardiovascular disease.
-One of the best ways to prevent cardiovascular diseases, such as stroke and heart attack is to keep your cholesterol at a healthy level.
+Early detection of high cholesterol, as well as insights into cardiovascular health, provide better clinical outcomes and allow for positive lifestyle changes.
+LetsGetChecked At-Home Cholesterol Test helps identify different parameters that can indicate elevated cholesterol levels, and one of the best ways to prevent cardiovascular diseases, such as stroke and heart attack is to keep your cholesterol at a healthy level.

 This at home tests looks at a few different levels, including:

 - % of Hemoglobin A1c

 A heart scan is a medical procedure that can be done by your general physician or cardiologist and is eligible for reimbursement with flexible spending accounts (FSA), health savings accounts (HSA), and health reimbursement arrangements (HRA).

 A heart scan, also known as a coronary calcium scan, checks for calcium buildup in the heart.
 Buildup in the heart can lead to a variety of medical problems such as chest pain, blood clots or even heart attacks.
 WebMD tells us, "The calcium that the scan is looking for is part of plaque.
 This is not the stuff you get on your teeth, but a different kind found in your arteries.
 It's made partly of fat and calcium, and it's not good for your heart."